Call the Midwife Christmas special: WW2 bomb causes chaos

 - 22 December 2013

 - From the section Entertainment & Arts

 The Call the Midwife Christmas special is already being dubbed a perennial favourite in the TV listings - up there with EastEnders and Doctor Who - so it may be surprising to find this will be only its second festive outing.

 Based on Jennifer Worth's memoirs of her time as a nurse in 1950s London, the show - which is about to head into its third series - centres on life at the Nonnatus House order and the nuns and midwives who work side-by-side.

 Having already exhausted all of the late author's original stories, the drama is now being penned by series creator Heidi Thomas.

 The Christmas episode promises to be a tearful affair but avoids the shock value of last year's Downton Abbey Christmas special, which saw the death of one of its main characters, and led to accusations of sensationalism.

 "It's just a beautifully crafted story," says Helen George, who plays the glamorous yet feisty Trixie.

-"There is the emphasis on birth and birthing, but it is about relationships of the families and the community as well, which is so touching and emotive in its own essence there's no need to shove a death in for shock value."'Wiped out'
+"There is the emphasis on birth and birthing, but it is about relationships of the families and the community as well, which is so touching and emotive in its own essence there's no need to shove a death in for shock value."